Human Resource Services

 Authorization is required prior to discussion OR extension of an offer to positions which report directly to vice presidents, chancellors, deans, or the WSU Athletic Director.
 Specifically, for such appointments:

-- Deans must receive approval from the Provost prior to discussing an offer with a candidate;
+- Deans must receive approval from the Provost prior to discussing an offer with an applicant;

-- Chancellors must receive approval from the President or Provost prior to discussing an offer with a candidate;
+- Chancellors must receive approval from the President or Provost prior to discussing an offer with an applicant;

-- Vice presidents and the Athletic Director must receive approval from the President prior to discussing an offer with a candidate.
+- Vice presidents and the Athletic Director must receive approval from the President prior to discussing an offer with an applicant.

 Notification to Applicants

 HRS recommends that the search committee chair send notification of applicant status to those finalists who were invited to interview for the position or to all applicants.
-Sample letters are available from the Managers--Faculty Recruitment area of the HRS website at:
+Sample letters are available from the Faculty Recruitment ToolKit website at:

 EXCEPTIONS TO OPEN RECRUITMENT